ChristyCakes/Chirper/README.md

 * A RESTful Express.js server
 * Integration of the Stripe API for 'purchasing' followers
 * Originally set up on a local MySQL DB
-* Currently Deployed on Heroku using Postgresql DB
+* Deployed on Heroku using Postgresql DB